ken1ina/vim-casetrate/README.md

 * "snake"  - Change the word under the cursor to snake_case.
 * "upper"  - Change the word under the cursor to UPPER_CASE.
 * "mixed"  - Change the word under the cursor to Mixed_Case.
-* "lisp"   - Change the word under the cursor to lisp-case(only works in 'lisp' mode).
+* "lisp"   - Change the word under the cursor to lisp-case.

 KEYMAPS
 =======